Robo-Game-Arena/arduino-motor-control/README.md

 # Arduino Motor Control

-This repository contains three Arduino sketches, designed to work with a differential drive mobile robot.
+This repository contains four Arduino sketches, designed to work with a differential drive mobile robot.
 The robots have an ESP32 Feather microcontroller, 2 MG90S Micro Servos (continuous), and a battery:

-- **motor_controller.ino**
 - **get_MAC_address.ino**
 - **servo_characterization.ino**
+- **servo_characterization_with_controller.ino**
+- **motor_controller.ino**

 ## File Descriptions

+### get_MAC_address.ino

+Reads the MAC address of the ESP32 Feather and prints it to the serial monitor.

+**Usage:** Copy MAC address to main.py in the __ repository

+### servo_characterization.ino

+Sweeps from 0-100% PWM in 25% intervals for user to measure corresponding servo angular velocities.

+**Usage:** Produce PWM-velocity mapping for usage in /servo_normalization.xlsx

 ### motor_controller.ino

-Processes velocity commands recieved via BLE, converting them into PWM signals for diff
+Processes velocity commands recieved via BLE, converting them into PWM signals for the servos.

+**Configuration:**
+- WHEELBASE: distance between wheels in millimeters
+- WHEEL_RADIUS: radius of wheels in millimeters
+- WHEEL_VEL_MAX: max velocity of wheels in millimeters/second (choose lower max)

 **Features:**